 The greatest of all heroes gave their lives defending this land.

-"The medals are worn in their honour, as a symbol of respect.
+"The medals are worn in their honour,

 All diggers wear them on ANZAC Day - it shows they don't forget."